Is Southwest a good airline? The pros and cons of flying Southwest Airlines

 Southwest Airlines is one of America's best-known carriers, but how good of an option is it?

-Having built a reputation for low fares and good customer service, Southwest Airlines offers a lot of flexibility for your next trip.
-You may not have the option of business-class travel or inflight meals, but it's a solid option for getting to your destination.
+With a reputation for low fares and good customer service, Southwest Airlines offers a lot of flexibility for your next trip.
+You won't find business-class travel or in-flight meals, but it's a solid option for getting to your destination without breaking the bank.

 History of Southwest Airlines